 Wrapping Up

-The if else is used to execute PHP statements when the if condition is failed to reach to the true boolean value.
+The if-else statement is used to execute PHP statements when the if condition fails to evaluate to the true boolean value.

-Additionally, the if else can be written with curly braces, with no braces, or with embedded syntax and here you can use it with any language else.
+Additionally, the if-else statement can be written with curly braces, without braces, or with embedded syntax, and here you can use it with any other language as well.